 Israel, a relatively young nation surrounded by hostile neighbors, faced mounting threats and increasing military build-up along its borders.
 Arab states, unified by their opposition to Israel’s existence, sought to reclaim territories lost in the 1948 Arab-Israeli War.

-The Begining of the Six-Day War
+The course of the Conflict: